Foreign relations of India: South

-Relations between Brazil and India have been extended to diverse areas such as science and technology, pharmaceuticals and space as both are member nations of BRICS.
+Relations between Brazil and India have been extended to diverse areas such as science and technology, pharmaceuticals, and space, as both are member nations of BRICS.
 The two-way trade in 2007 nearly tripled to US$3.12 billion from US$1.2 billion in 2004.
 India attaches tremendous importance to its relationship with this Latin American giant and hopes to see the areas of cooperation expand in the coming years.

-Both countries want the participation of developing countries in the UNSC permanent membership since the underlying philosophy for both of them are: UNSC should be more democratic, legitimate and representative – the G4 is a novel grouping for this realisation.
+Both countries want the participation of developing countries in the UNSC permanent membership since the underlying philosophy for both of them is: UNSC should be more democratic, legitimate and representative – the G4 is a novel grouping for this realisation.